fastfony/fastfony/README.md

 - Symfony 7.2
 - API Platform 4.1
 - EasyAdmin 4 (with Bootstrap 5)
-- Vue.js 3 & Bootstrap 5 for EasyAdmin & Admin
+- Vue.js 3 & Bootstrap 5 for admin (with EasyAdmin)
-- Vue.js 3 & Tailwind CSS 4 & DaisyUI 5 for Front (and you can use also React!)
+- Vue.js 3 & Tailwind CSS 4 & DaisyUI 5 for front (and you can use also React or another frontend framework!)
 - Webpack Encore
 - Taskfile for easy install & start commands (just `task start` and develop)
 - GrumPHP for manage pre-hook commit